PHP Family

 PHP Family (previously known as PHP Group of Industries) is a Bangladeshi conglomerate based in Chittagong.
 It was envisioned in 1969 by Sufi Mohammed Mizanur Rahman who is the chairman of the group as of 2018.
-The PHP Group has steel, float glass, aluminum, textiles, power, petro, refinery, financial service, and agro business interests.
+The PHP Group has steel, float glass, aluminum, textiles, power, petro, refinery, financial service, and agro business interests, including its roofing-sheet brand, PHP Arabian Horse Super.